The Fyodorov-Bouchaud formula and Liouville conformal field theory

 Before explaining the main ideas behind the proof and the connection with Liouville conformal field theory, we will first enumerate the numerous applications of this result.\\

 \emph{Acknowledgements}: I would first like to thank R\'emi Rhodes and Vincent Vargas for making me discover Liouville theory and for all their support throughout this project.
 I would also like to thank Tunan Zhu for many fruitful discussions and for his help on some complicated calculations.
-Lastly I am grateful to Juhan Aru, Nicolas Curien, Yan Fyodorov, Jon Keating, Gaultier Lambert, Ellen Powell, Avelio Sep\'ulveda, and Mo Dick Wong for all their comments that helped me improve this paper.
+Lastly I am grateful to Juhan Aru, Nicolas Curien, Yan Fyodorov, Jon Keating, Gaultier Lambert, Ellen Powell, Avelio Sep\'ulveda, Mo Dick Wong, as well as to the anonymous referees for all their comments that helped me improve this paper.